-In the classroom, students completed a five module curriculum focused on riparian ecology and resource management.
-The students then participated in two field trips.
-The first field trip was to Sweetwater Wetlands, where they were trained in riparian monitoring techniques.
-Then, they took a second field trip to Las Cienegas National Conservation Area, a riparian area administered by the BLM, to apply what they learned at Sweetwater and assist agency scientists in collecting data used to make management decisions.
+In the classroom, students complete a five module curriculum focused on riparian ecology and resource management.
+The students then participate in two field trips.
+The first field trip is to Sweetwater Wetlands, where they are trained in riparian monitoring techniques.
+The second field trip is to Las Cienegas National Conservation Area, a riparian area administered by the BLM, where students apply what they learned at Sweetwater and assist agency scientists in collecting data used to make management decisions.
 At both field trip locations, the students engage in three activities: water quality and invertebrate sampling, riparian woody species monitoring, and a bird walk/survey.